AlexVdberg/magic_card_detector/README.md

 - put results.txt into the output folder.
 - figure out what is different between my reference images and the ones used. resolution?
+- remove path reuiqrement from MagicCardDetector.
+It is not used by `save_hash.py`.